rob-clayton/vending-machine/README.md

 ## Conclusion
-During this project I focused on the quality of the code being written and the design of the application.
+During this project, I focused on the quality of the code written and the design of the application.

-For design I specificallly wanted seporation of concerns.
-Having a lib directory to handle more functional or complex tasks.
+For design, I specifically wanted a separation of concerns.
+A lib directory to handle more functional or complex tasks.
 Simple Models for base object types.
-Controllers to interface with the Models and hold the interaction logic, and Presenters to handle formatting.
+Controllers to interface with the Models and hold the interaction logic, and Presenters to control the formatting.

-On code quality, I wanted to make sure quality code was written, even if it meant not all objects are met.
+On code quality: I wanted to write quality code, even if it meant not all objects are met.

-With this in mind I started on what I presumed to be the most complex section, calculating the returned change.
+With this in mind, I started on what I presumed to be the most complicated section, calculating the returned change.
 I spend quite some time making sure this is very clean, readable, and efficient.

-After dealing with the complexity I focused on the design.
-Creating an Item model and a CRUD style Inventory Controller, allowing for not only a clean interface, but should be instantly understandable by another developer.
+After dealing with the complexity, I focused on the design.
+I created an Item model and a CRUD style Inventory Controller, allowing for not only a clean interface but something that should be instantly understandable by another developer.

 A note on the InventoryController:
-I did debate about using a SQLite database and storing Item's in memory.
-This could have been achieved in the InventoryController, in initialise we could create a new SQLite table to store Items.
-Additionaly InventoryController could be a singleton class allowing the Inventory Database table to be called from anywhere in the app and still have a single source of truth.
-This could have been a compromise considering we have no server or framework where each class is instanciated.
+I did debate about using an SQLite database and storing Items in memory.
+This could have been achieved in the InventoryController, on initialise we could create a new SQLite table to store Items.
+Additionally, InventoryController could be a singleton class, allowing the Inventory Database table to be called from anywhere in the app and still have a single source of truth.
+This could have been a compromise considering we have no server or framework where each class is instantiated.

 After creating the Model, Controller design, and completing the more complex Money class, the one thing missing was a way to display the data.
-I used a gem call terminal-table to present the Inventory and wrote some basic string formatting to present the money.
+I used a gem called terminal-table to present the Inventory and wrote some basic string formatting to present the money.

-Having creating this core functionality, time was running low.
+Now having this core functionality, time was running low.
 The `purchase` and `balance` methods are only written in the main `vending_machine.rb` for this reason.
-As the functionality was already written, I at least wanted to make program functional even if it meant piecing it together in the main file.
+As the functionality was already created, I at least wanted to make program functional even if it meant piecing it together in the main file.

 ### Futher work
 - There is no function to insert coins.
-With the Money class I would verify that real denominations are being inserted, then append the total to the balance.
+With the Money class, I would verify that correct denominations are inserted, then append the total to the balance.
 To make the app workable, I have set the default amount to £2.00 when a new machine is created.
 - There is no Change tracking.
 The correct change is returned after a purchase, but there is not a store of how many of each coin is in the machine.
-I planned to created another Model, Controller design just as I have with Item and Inventory.
+I planned to create another Model, Controller design just as I have with Item and Inventory.
 It would have a Coin Model and a Balance Controller.
 - There is no Reload option.
-The functionality is ready to be used in the Inventory Controller, however I did not have time to write the class and check all the validations etc.
+The functionality is ready to be used in the Inventory Controller; however, I did not have time to write the class and check all the validations.

 #### Additional ideas:
 - If I had a lot more time I would create a script, that would trigger a Command Line Interface (CLI).
 The CLI would move